lara-martin/interactive-fiction-class/homeworks/generating-descriptions/generating-descriptions.md

 For your homework, you'll fine-tune GPT-3 to generate different parts of text adventure games.
 Specifically we'll train GPT-3 to
 1. Generate descriptions of locations
-2. List items that might be found in a location
-3. Describe an item
-4. Predict an item's properties
+2. Predict an item's properties

-### Data
+## Data

 We are going to use a text adventure that was developed by Facebook AI Research for their paper [Learning to Speak and Act in a Fantasy Text Adventure Game](https://aclanthology.org/D19-1062/).